moltaire/rl-context-task/readme.md

 ## Todo

-- [ ] Implement actual stochastic outcomes that use `probability` columns of the conditions file
 - [ ] Clarify: Is feedback ("?") shown if no response given?
 - [ ] Integrate Tobii Eyetracker using [Titta](https://github.com/marcus-nystrom/Titta)
 - [ ] Include serial port triggers